 Cruising in Bridgetown Barbados

-The Bridgetown Barbados cruise terminal shopping centre is a mile away from the pier area, therefore, free shuttle ride is provided for both cruise passengers and cruise crews.
-Inside the terminal, there are lots of shops (including duty free shops) and installs where visitors can find local crafts and souvenirs of Barbados.
+The Bridgetown Barbados cruise terminal shopping center is a mile away from the pier area, therefore, free shuttle ride is provided for both cruise passengers and cruise crews.
+Inside the terminal, there are lots of shops (including duty-free shops) and installs where visitors can find local crafts and souvenirs of Barbados.

 Tour shuttles are available for those who want to visit landmarks or points of interest in Barbados on the other side of the cruise terminal.

 Bridgetown Barbados have their own currency, the Barbadian Dollar.
 However, U.S. Dollar is widely accepted in the country.

 17 Must See Place in Barbados

 - This natural cave was discovered in the year 1795.
 It has the most beautiful geological features of stalactites and stalagmites in Barbados, making it as the number 1 tourist attraction of the place.
 It can be access by riding a tramway.

 - A sugar plantation house in Saint Peter, Barbados during 1658.
 It is considered as one of the 3 genuine Jacobean mansions built by Colonel Benjamin Berringer.
 The house was named after George Nicholas, husband of Berringer’s granddaughter.

 - A sea cave located in the Northern part of St. Lucy, Barbados.
 The place was discovered by two English explorers.
 Found inside the cave are Animal Flowers or “Sea Anemones”.
 The flower has tentacles that can sting which will lead to paralysis of victim.